datacute/IncrementalGeneratorExtensions/PACKAGE_README.md

 **Lightweight Tracing**:

-* A simple tracing mechanism that integrates with the incremental source generator's `WithTrackingName` API, making it easier to diagnose and debug your generator's execution.
+- A simple tracing mechanism that integrates with the incremental source generator's `WithTrackingName` API, making it easier to diagnose and debug your generator's execution.
+- Usage counters and timing logs can be included as a comment in the generated source.